Box shares rise on report company is exploring sale – TechCrunch

 Shares of Box, a well-known content-and-collaboration company that went public in 2015, rose today after Reuters reported that the company is exploring a sale.
-TechCrunch previously discussed rising investor pressure for Box to ignite its share-price after years in the public-market wilderness.
+TechCrunch previously discussed rising investor pressure for Box to ignite its share price after years in the public-market wilderness.

 At the close today Box’s equity was worth $23.65 per share, up around 5% from its opening value, but lower than its intraday peak of $26.47, reached after the news broke.
 The company went public a little over five years ago at $14 per share, only to see its share price rise to around the same level it returned today during its first day’s trading.